A beginner's guide to functional methods in particle physics: Functional equations

 where $(D_0)_{ij}=(S_{ij})^{-1}_{J=0}$ is the bare propagator and the $|_0$ indicates that all sources are zero and thus fields, propagators and vertices are replaced by their solutions.
 The second term on the right-hand side is the selfenergy, $\Sigma = -2\de\Gamma_2^{\text{3l}}/\de D|_0$.
 The derivative in the last term corresponds to cutting propagator lines in the diagrams of $\Gamma_2^{\text{3l}}$ and leads to

+Note that the derivative was symmetrized to obtain the manifestly symmetric form of the equation.
 This equation has some similarities to the corresponding DSE, see \fref{fig:dse_scalar_prop}, but there are additional diagrams and the prefactors are different.
 Using the equation of motion for the three-point function, the connection to the DSE becomes more obvious, though.
 This equation is derived from the stationarity condition $\de\Gamma_2^{\text{3l}}/\de \Gamma^{(3)}|_0=0$.
 The derivative corresponds to cutting out three-point functions in $\Gamma_2^{\text{3l}}$ which yields

 From this equation it becomes obvious why at least a three-loop expansion is needed for a consistent inclusion of the three-point function.
 If we had used a two-loop expansion, the three-point function would just be bare which is equivalent to a two-loop expansion of the 2PI effective action.
 In general, there is an equivalence hierarchy of loop expansions between different $n$PI effective actions \cite{Berges:2004pu} and we need at least an $n$-loop expansion for an $n$PI effective action.
-Using \eref{eq:3PI-vert} for the left three-point functions in the third one-loop diagram in \eref{eq:3PI-prop_not_resummed}, the two-point equation can be rewritten as
+Using \eref{eq:3PI-vert} for the right three-point function in the fourth one-loop diagram in \eref{eq:3PI-prop_not_resummed}, the two-point equation can be rewritten as

 This form resembles the corresponding DSE except for one bare four-point function.
 Using a 4PI effective action, the two-point equation would actually completely agree with the DSE and thus look like an exact equation despite the loop expansion \cite{Carrington:2010qq}.
 It should be noted that within the truncation the vertices are not exact, though, so formally the propagator equation is not exact either, despite its suggestive form.